 What is the downside to a Medigap plan in Washington state?

-The biggest downside to Medigap plans in Washington state is the higher monthly premium with more comprehensive coverage.
+The biggest downside to Washington Medicare Supplements is the higher monthly premium with more comprehensive coverage.
 Another disadvantage is the need to purchase a separate prescription drug plan.

 Washington has special rules to help Medicare beneficiaries.
-Give us a call so we can help you find the plan that’s best for your needs and help you to understand the unique rules available to help you in the state.
+Call us to help you find the best plan for your needs and help you understand the unique rules available to help you in the state.
 Our licensed agents specialize in Medicare and can assist you with every step.
 For more information, fill out our online request form.